pincadan/password-analyzer/README.md

-# Here is a simple Python script that analyzes a password and provides feedback on its strengt
+# Here is a simple Python script that analyzes a password and provides feedback on its strengt:

 This script takes a password as input and checks its strength by verifying that it meets certain criteria: